Creators, makers, pioneers

 We

 The Körber European Science Prize 2019 has been awarded to the computer scientist Bernhard Schölkopf.
-This award, a flagship project of the Körber Foundation, promotes top-level research and social progress.
+This award, a flagship project of Körber-Stiftung, promotes top-level research and social progress

 Overcoming boundaries, developing mutual understanding, encouraging dialogue — these were the aims motivating the entrepreneur and inventor Kurt A. Körber.
-When he established the Körber Foundation in 1959, he transferred his creative entrepreneurial drive to social issues.
-As the Körber Foundation celebrated its 60th anniversary in 2019, it can look back on numerous successful initiatives and projects.
+When he established the Körber-Stiftung in 1959, he transferred his creative entrepreneurial drive to social issues.
+As Körber-Stiftung celebrated its 60th anniversary in 2019, it can look back on numerous successful initiatives and projects.
 All of them have been aligned with its founder’s goal: making society better.

 One of the foundation’s central areas of activity is the promotion of research, with the Körber European Science Prize as its flagship project.
 In 2019 the prize has been awarded to the German computer scientist, mathematician, and physicist Bernhard Schölkopf, a pioneer in the field of artificial intelligence.